World Cup skier from Okanagan dies suddenly at 19 - Vernon Morning Star

 Kuroda made his World Cup debut on his 19th birthday three weeks ago when he finished 34th in Mont-Tremblant, Que.

-A week later, Kuroda finished as the best Canadian on home soil at the World Cup event in Calgary where he finished 25th.
+A week later he finished 25th at the World Cup event in Calgary, the third best result among Canadian skiers.

 READ MORE: Double gold on the slopes for Okanagan skier